 - raffia or dark ribbon for the stem

 First remove the small cream colored pumpkin from the bottom of the frame and the raffia bow.
-Sand the front to remove the glitter.
-Paint the big pumpkin and the base with the chalk paint, but not the small pumpkin you removed.
+Paint the back of the big pumpkin and the base with the chalk paint, but not the small pumpkin you removed.
 I used two coats, but it needed three.
-Next time, I’m just going to paint the back and use it as the front.
+I have no clue why I didn’t use the back!
 You can learn from my mistake, ha.
 On my completed project, you can see the “Hello Fall” a bit.
 I getting used to it and starting to like it.
 When there isn’t a picture in it, it looks like it’s meant to be there.

 While the paint is drying you can make your felt flowers.
 I’ve done a tutorial on how to make them, but they’re super easy.
 I did one in orange and one in cream.
 Cut about 2 inch “squoval,” a square with rounded corners.
 Begin cutting just below one corner, and cut a spiral all the way to the middle of the shape, leaving a tiny circle in the middle to hot glue to the bottom of the completed flower.
 Start rolling from the outside spiral and twist until you reach the middle.